-Raducanu to face Garcia in Indian Wells
+Raducanu to face Garcia at Indian Wells

 The US Open champion had to retire with a leg injury when playing Daria Saville in Guadalajara two weeks ago.

-Raducanu had a first round bye here in California, while Garcia - who has been as high as four in the world - beat Dayana Yastremska of Ukraine.
+Raducanu had a first-round bye here in California, while Garcia - who has been as high as four in the world - beat Dayana Yastremska of Ukraine.

 "It's a bit of a bonus for me," said Britain's Raducanu.